flightaware/kafkatcl/README.md

-KafkaTcl, a Tcl C extension providing a Tcl interface to the Apache Kafka distributed messaging system
+KafkaTcl, a Tcl interface to the Apache Kafka distributed messaging system
 ===

 CassTcl provides a Tcl interface to the KafkaTcl C language API.